2022/23 Full-time Undergraduate course

 In this section

-BBB if not completing A-level Mathematics.
+Grades BBC if not completing A level Mathematics.

 You may also meet the course entry requirements with combinations of different qualifications to the same standard (provided subject requirements are met).
 Examples of combinations include: